 Current assets include unrestricted and restricted cash and cash equivalents, investments that mature within one year, receivables, inventories, and other short-term assets.
 Noncurrent assets include unrestricted investments that mature in more than a year, cash and cash equivalents and investments that are restricted by donors or external parties as to their use, and capital assets.
 Receivables deemed to be collectible in more than a year are also included as noncurrent.
+Current assets decreased by \$59.8 million from 2018 to 2019.
+This was primarily due to a decrease of \$86.6 million in short-term investments attributable largely to investment management strategy changes and an increase in cash and cash equivalents of \$28.1 million due to purchases of money markets.
 Current assets decreased by \$100.8 million from 2017 to 2018.
 This was primarily due to a decrease of \$179.5 million in cash and cash equivalents, and short-term investments attributable largely to a rebalancing from current unrestricted cash to long-term investments and an increase in accounts receivable of \$77.5 million.
-The increase in accounts receivable is primarily due to the University's final State Appropriation payment of \$31.1 million and Tuition Aid Grant (TAG) funds in the amount of \$4.5 million being accrued for at year end.
-In addition, University Correctional Health Care (UCHC) accrued \$34.5 million more than in 2017 due to being five months behind in billings rather than a normal two months.
-These receivables noted have subsequently been collected.
+The increase in accounts receivable is primarily due to the University's final State Appropriation payment of \$31.1 million and Tuition Aid Grant (TAG) funds in the amount of \$4.5 million being accrued for.
+In addition, University Correctional Health Care (UCHC) accrued \$34.5 million more than in 2017 due to being five months behind in billings rather than the normal two months.
+These receivables were subsequently collected.